-Dissatisfaction with one’s own body is evident in many countries.
-For example, studies such as that conducted by Andrea Pelegrini and Edio Petroski in 2010, involving sample populations from 24 countries, have shown that such poor body image can cause people to radically alter their nutritional intake in an effort to address perceived problems.
+Indeed, dissatisfaction with one’s own body and a corresponding lack of positive body image is evident in many countries across the world.
+Studies such as that conducted by Andrea Pelegrini and Edio Petroski in 2010, involving sample populations from 24 countries, have shown that such poor body image can cause people to radically alter their nutritional intake in an effort to address perceived problems.

-Sadly, this disaffection can begin in childhood, with the authors stating “a study comprising schoolchildren of secondary education in greater Florianópolis, SC, revealed that 48.2 per cent of these schoolchildren were dissatisfied with their body weight” and “body dissatisfaction is even observed among pre-adolescents”.
+As seen in this study, body disaffection often begins in childhood, with the authors stating “a study comprising schoolchildren of secondary education in greater Florianópolis, SC, revealed that 48.2 per cent of these schoolchildren were dissatisfied with their body weight,” and that “body dissatisfaction is even observed among pre-adolescents”.
 The link between a positive body image and self-worth has been firmly established, such as in a publication by Hesketh et al.,(2004), which focused on obesity in adolescents.

 Furthermore, a demonstrable causality between self-acceptance, self-esteem and satisfaction with life, has been shown in studies including Navarro et al., (2014), which confirmed that, “the relation of personal self-esteem to life satisfaction was significant for both genders”.
 It's therefore reasonable to deduce that a positive body image is likely to predict a higher level of life satisfaction, or happiness.

 Body positive?
-For some, it's hard to look at ourselves in the mirror
+For some, it's hard to look at themselves in the mirror

-Furthermore, research has found that wider experience of the naked form correlates to an improvement in body image, in both male and female subjects (Swami, 2015).
-While Swami’s study concerned participants in a life-drawing class, the principle has been shown to apply to those engaging in unclothed activities within a group, known as naturism.
+Research has also found that wider experience of the naked form correlates to an improvement in positive body image, in both male and female subjects (Swami, 2015).
+While Swami’s study concerned participants in a life-drawing class, the principle has been shown to apply to those engaging in unclothed activities within a group – practising naturism.